Keep up to date with University news and upcoming events.

-As the Covid-19 pandemic continues it is important to make time to look after yourself.
 Maintaining our mental wellbeing can be difficult; and it’s difficult in different ways for different people.
 It could be that you’re struggling to find a positive work/life balance, or that you’re not exercising as much as you’d like to.

 Here are some ideas to help you with your Wellbeing, but please remember if you need additional support please contact one of our Support Services which are free to access for all students.

-For a quick guide to support services available to you, download our Support Services guide.
+For a quick guide to support services available to you, download our Support Services Guide.

-Evidence shows that connecting with others can promote wellbeing and build a support network when times get tough.
+Connecting with others can promote wellbeing and build a support network when times get tough.
 Connecting is about being there for others, talking and listening, and feeling a sense of belonging.
 Try to take the time to talk to someone on the phone instead of emailing or organise a virtual catch up.

 Paying more attention to the present moment, to thoughts and feelings and to the world around, boosts our wellbeing.
 Try to take a break to sit quietly in the garden or park, listen to your favourite music or mindfulness session.
 It’s often the simple things that bring us joy.